One of the most impressive gorges on Crete is the Kritsa Canyon close to Aghios Nikolaos.

 On the way there is a large boulder in the path, which can be crossed on the right side with the help of metal brackets.
 Shortly after, a carob tree stands in the middle of the gorge.

-Then there are fascinating narrow passages in the gorge, where the cliffs, which rise up to 150 metres high, leave only a narrow passage.
+Then there are fascinating narrow passages in the gorge, where the cliffs, which rise up to 150 meters high, leave only a narrow passage.
 A washed-out spot, which already looks like a pipe, can again be overcome with the help of two metal brackets and a rope.

 After that some boulders have fallen into the gorge and further boulders of rocks and washed out steep places can be bypassed, where arrows mark the right path.